itszerrin/GPT-for-AI-sites/README.md

 ## Brief introduction

-This application uses LLM wrappers but uses Flask to host the LLM locally and make it usable within other AI sites.
+This application uses LLM wrappers but uses Flask to host the LLM locally & globally and make it usable within other AI sites.

 I do not condone acts which go against the LLM provider's TOS.